amiralito/Protenix_Colab/README.md

 ## License

-MIT — see `LICENSE`.
+MIT.
 The bundled tools (Protenix, ipSAE, MolView, ColabFold) keep their own licenses;
 please cite them if you use this in published work.